IvanIsCoding/IntroPythonWorkshop/README.md

 The structure of the code given in the workshop is as follows:

+    ├── beginner_intro.py         # A document with a large amount of referencable code for introductory coding ├── read_from_api.py          # The code telling how to read from the Financial Modeling Prep API (https://financialmodelingprep.com/)
     .
     ├── qscu.py                   # The class that represents the shop and accesses a SQLite database ├── test_add.py               # The hello world of unit testing, testing the add function